Some photography work for Commodity Goods

 During those 3 years, I found myself needing an additional creative outlet and started Veda House blog in 2010.
 Also during those years, I would take on various freelance projects that were better aligned with my passions and provided a little extra cash flow.
 It wasn’t until the third year that I realized I was being more and more dissatisfied with what I was doing at the agency and I would take on any and every freelance job that came my way to compensate.
 I was working up to 65 hours at the agency during the busy season and then working on freelance projects after work and into the weekends.
 To much working!!!
 I remember being completely burnt out my entire third year and knew a huge shift needed to happen ASAP.
 Over the Christmas holiday of 2012 I started to plan my exit strategy our of desperation.
-I knew freelancing full time was something I wanted to do, but honestly didn’t know how to go about making that transition because I had also been active in the gambling community before, and somehow I knew that by following that path of playing www.666casino.com/sv games I was going to end up with a lot of money.
+I knew freelancing full time was something I wanted to do, but honestly didn’t know how to go about making that transition because I had also been active in the gambling community before, messing with multiple betting sites UK had, and somehow I knew that I was going to end up with a lot of money.
 February of 2013 (3 months after the holiday break), I left the agency for the last time.
 I didn’t have a solid plan, no money set aside for those rough starting months, no clients lined up, and zero energy to even craft a game plan.
 I just needed out and NOW.
 I then took a month “off” to get re-inspired to take over the world 😉

 Since the early spring of 2013, full time freelancing has been an amazing adventure.
 Lots of ups, lots of downs, and a whole lot of trial and error.
 I’ve been able to slowly transition my body of work to reflect my specific passions and chosen aesthetic (more on that later).
 For me, freelance design work and photography is the only future I can foresee.
 I absolutely love the freedom, flexibility, and how much power I have to effluence what I do.
 Don’t be fooled, freelancing comes with it’s fair share of hurdles, but for me the positives greatly out weigh the negatives.